 Eligible students will receive an invitation to participate in the Academic Turnaround Program for the 2019/2020 academic year.

-To successfully complete the application process and program requirements, you will need to engage in your online ATP Program Guide.
-From this guide, you will have an opportunity to;
+To successfully complete the application process and program requirements, you'll need to engage in your online ATP Program Guide.
+From this guide, you'll have an opportunity to;

-- Identify available resources to help improve your academic performance, and
+- Identify available resources to help improve your academic performance

 Step 1: Apply for the Academic Turnaround Program

 Entrance into the program is conditional upon the submission of: